hansec/fortran-language-server/README.rst

 recursively, so any nested sub directories must be explicitly listed.
 However, ``root_dir`` does not need to be specified manually as it is always included.

+External source files (ex. libraries) can also be included in language server results by specifying their paths in the ``ext_source_dirs`` variable in the ``.fortls`` file.
+These files will be parsed during initialization, but will not be updated with any changes made until the language server is restarted.
+As with ``source_dirs``, specified directories are not added recursively, so any nested sub directories must be explicitly listed.

 *Note:* The previous naming convention for source file directories (``mod_dirs``) is still supported but has been deprecated.